We’re designing an open-plan office. Is there a standard formula for figuring out how many phone booths or focus pods we should install?

 Related Questions

-What Is the Difference Between a Pod and a Booth?
+What’s the Difference Between a Phone Booth, a Focus Pod, and a Meeting Pod?